Shipwright/daveas.github.io/_posts/2014-09-24-why-every-tech-startup-founder-should-learn-some-code.markdown

 ---
 layout: post
-title: Why any Web/Mobile founder should learn to code (Hint - MVP)
+title: Why Ever Tech Startup Founder Should Learn (some) Code
 date: 2014-09-24
-category: writing
+category: Learning
 tags:
 - Coding
 - Startups
-- Learning
 excerpt: "As a recent grad with a defunct startup, I am looking to join a more stable company.
 In my job search I came across a very cool company that seemed to be very active in launching new ventures and projects.
 It just so happens I had..."
 ---